Back to Course

 (iv) The executive controls the armed forces and the police.
 This has added enormous powers to the executive.

-(vi) Modern government requires speed in terms of decision making especially during emergencies when the person or body appointed by the president performs both legislature and executive functions.
+(vi) Modern government requires speed in terms of decision-making, especially during emergencies when the person or body appointed by the president performs both legislative and executive functions.

 (vii) The president’s power, to veto acts of parliament, has contributed to an increase in the powers of the president.

-(viii) The president’s power to appoint and dismiss ministers, ambassadors and judges has also increased the powers.
+(viii) The president’s power to appoint and dismiss ministers, ambassadors and judges has also increased executive powers.